Areas of Expertise

 Public management; organization development; workplace climate and culture; effective bureaucracy

 Leisha DeHart-Davis joined the School of Government in May 2012.
 Previously, she was a faculty member with the University of Kansas School of Public Affairs and Administration, where she also served as doctoral program director.
 DeHart-Davis's research focuses on "green tape," the term she uses to describe effective policies and procedures.
 She specializes in employee engagement and workplace climate studies within local government organizations.
 Her work has appeared in the Journal of Public Administration Research and Theory and Public Administration Review.
-She holds a PhD in public policy from the Georgia Institute of Technology.
+She serves on the board of advisors for the Arizona State University Center for Research and Organization Design.
+DeHart-Davis holds a PhD in public policy from the Georgia Institute of Technology.

 "Green Tape: A Theory of Effective Organizational Rules."
 Journal of Public Administration Research and Theory 19 2: 361-384.
 JPART 2010 Virtual Reader inclusion of Leisha DeHart-Davis, 2009.

 "Bureaucracy and Public Employee Behavior: A Case of Local Government," Review of Public Personnel Administration 29 4.
 311-326.
 Mary K. Feeney and Leisha DeHart-Davis, 2009.